 -

 electronic ones aren't more accurate no, you'll never get more accurate than a quality mechanical gauge, thats fact.
-Electronic ones just provide versatility of peak recall, peak hold, warning etc, and funky stepper motor functions, but they are certainly not accurate. why the chuff did you sell this sparky? i worked my boobs off to get this for you, its a cracking unit. what is wrong with you boy, you crazy welsh cunt. also, if you need any info on it then let me know, i cannot remember the wiring exactly but it should be like any other gauge, ignition live, sidelight feed and then an earth
+Electronic ones just provide versatility of peak recall, peak hold, warning etc, and funky stepper motor functions, but they are certainly not accurate. why the chuff did you sell this sparky? i worked my boobs off to get this for you, its a cracking unit. what is wrong with you boy, you crazy welsh cunt. also, if you need any info on it then let me know, i cannot remember the wiring exactly but it should be like any other gauge, ignition live, sidelight feed and then an earth, the hose will be for the pressure, ofcourse. all of the other ports are to connect alternative gauges and sensors to, such as water temperature, thats why there's so many bits on it. to be honest you'll stuggle to find such gauges without that unit anyway so just use it as its intended. and yes, it works, i tested it.

 -